 Customary jurisdiction to rule on civil law matters is now accepted and well established.
-Despite long being a subject of dispute and restricted to personal and family law, the Court of Cassation intervened to state that it "is set out in Article 7 of Organic Law No. 99-209 of 19 March 1999 that persons having Kanak customary civil status are governed, as regards the entire body of civil law, by their customs".39 Despite a few years of resistance regarding the issue of civil interests, an issue now resolved, the jurisdiction of Kanak custom no longer appears open to dispute.
-Both the Court of Cassation and the Constitutional Council oversee compliance with the scope of civil law, both typical legal proceedings concerning family issues (marriage and dissolution of marriage, kinship/lineage, parental authority, maintenance obligations) and customary property, and more recent litigation cases regarding civil interests.41 Such rulings show that custom offers solutions which, while being at times out of step with those of civil law, are both inherently consistent and consistent with other customary sources, particularly the Kanak People's Charter.
+Despite long being a subject of dispute and restricted to personal and family law, the Court of Cassation intervened to state that it "is set out in Article 7 of Organic Law No. 99-209 of 19 March 1999 that persons having Kanak customary civil status are governed, as regards the entire body of civil law, by their customs".
+Despite a few years of resistance regarding the issue of civil interests, an issue now resolved, the jurisdiction of Kanak custom no longer appears open to dispute.
+Both the Court of Cassation and the Constitutional Council oversee compliance with the scope of customary applicability.
+In fact, rulings given by customary courts cover the entire field of civil law, both typical legal proceedings concerning family issues (marriage and dissolution of marriage, kinship/lineage, parental authority, maintenance obligations) and customary property, and more recent litigation cases regarding civil interests.
+Such rulings show that custom offers solutions which, while being at times out of step with those of civil law, are both inherently consistent and consistent with other customary sources, particularly the Kanak People's Charter.
 Two examples amongst others may be cited.